Embedded Delaunay triangulations for point clouds of surfaces in $\mathbb{R}^3$: Delaunay Triangulations for embedded surfaces in

 Notice that if $A, B, C, D$ are not coplanar then the angular triangle inequality is strict, so then doing a Delaunay switch when $\angle BAD + \angle BCD = \pi$ still implies that $AC$ is strict Delaunay.
 This is different from the flat case, where any diagonal of a cyclic quadrilateral gives an angle sum of $\pi$.

 One point for us to address is to show that the process ends in a finite number of steps, producing a Delaunay triangulation.
-Inspired by Rivin's argument in [\cite{Rivin}, Section 6] using hyperbolic volumes, we make use of the following lemma.
+Inspired by Rivin's argument in [\cite{Rivin}, Section 6] using hyperbolic volumes, we make use of the following lemma (also proven in [\cite{Dyer},Theorem 6.5]).

 \begin{lem} Let $A, B, C, D \in \mathbb{R}^3$ such that $\angle BAD + \angle BCD \geq \pi$ and denote by $|\cdot|$ the area of a flat region in $\mathbb{R}^3$.
 Then $|ABC|+|ADC| \leq |ABD|+|BCD|$, with equality if and only if the 4 points $A, B , C, D$ are coplanar and form a convex quadrilateral. \end{lem} \begin{proof}